Kimmirikwa/DS-SOLUTIONS/README.md

 The input data is in ```input.csv```.
 The requirement here is to aggregate the data on the ```Network```, ```Product``` and ```Month```.
 I decided to use *Python* in this exercise.
 This is because Python is easy to understand and a very intuitive language.
 There are very many great python libraries like *Pandas*(use here!), *Numpy*, *Scipy*, *Matplotlib* and others which are very easy to use when tacking data analysis.
 It also quite easy to have a python script to achieve something.
 Python is also highly portable.

-I only used *Pandas* here.
+I have used *Pandas* and *numpy* here.
 Pandas is very powerful and I was able to achieve a lot by using a few lines of code.
 It is also very efficient as it has numerious vectorized implementations.
 I have made many assumptions in this exercise and I have only done close to minimum requirement to do the required aggregation.

 The input data in this exercise was very clean.
 There were no missing data points too.
 I therefore made so many assumptions and came up with a simple solution to handle this data case.
 The following are some of the assumptions I had when coming up with my solution.